lf-iacob/lf-iacob/README.md

 - 👋 Hi, I’m @lf-iacob
 - 🌱 I’m currently learning computational methods for physics at university of Perugia.
 - 💞️ I’m looking to collaborate on theoretical physics.
-- 📫 How to reach me: iacob.laura.f@gmail.com
+- 📫 How to reach me: iacob.laura.f@gmail.com, laurafrancesca.iacob@studenti.unipg.it
 - 🧚🏻‍♀️ I love reading, playing the guitar and drawing.
 - ⚡ Fun fact: I never thought I could be here in my life.